ElVit/hassio-addons/traefik/DOCS.md

 Enables insecure forwarding headers.
 When this option is enabled, the forwarded headers (`X-Forwarded-*`) will not be replaced by Traefik headers.
 Only enable this option when you trust your forwarding proxy.

 > ___Note__ for Cloudflare `X-Forwarded-*` proxied headers to work, this must be enabled._

-### Option `config_dir` (mandatory)

-Path to the directory with the static configuration and dynamic endpoint configuration.
-See the example above.

 ### Option `letsencrypt.enabled` (mandatory)